redpesk-industrial/canopen-binding/docs/3-configuration.md

 ### Format Converter

-The CANopen binding support both builtin format converter and optional custom converter provided by user through plugins.
+The CANopen binding support both built-in format converter and optional custom converter provided by user through plugins.

-* Standard converter include the traditional int, uint, double ...
+* Standard converter includes the traditional int, uint, double ...
 * Custom converter are provided through optional plugins.
 Custom converter should declare a static structure and register it at plugin loadtime(CTLP_ONLOAD).
   * uid is the formatter name as declare inside JSON config file.
   * decode/encore callback are respectively called for read/write action
-  * Each sensor stor it's last known value and is accessible with te member function `currentVal()`
+  * Each sensor stores its last known value and is accessible with the member function `currentVal()`
-  * Each sensor also attaches a void* context accessible with member function `getData()` and `setData()`.
+  * Each sensor also attaches a void* context accessible with the member function `getData()` and `setData()`.
 Developer may declare a private context for each sensor.

 ```c++
 // Sample of custom formatter (king-pigeon-encore.c)